MahmoudDolah/WATCHOUT/README.md

 # WATCHOUT
-A 2-D game written in Python.
+A simple, fast-paced, and fun 2-D game written in Python.
 Still a work in progress.